-The SKI Stem Cell Research Facility expands, characterizes and distributes human pluripotent stem cells (hPSCs).
-We are a part of the Starr Foundation-funded Tri-Institutional Stem Cell Initiative that provides shared stem cell expertise and resources between Memorial Sloan Kettering, Weill-Cornell, and Rockefeller University.
-In addition to characterizing new Tri- Institutional hES lines, we provide :
+The SKI Stem Cell Research Core stocks, characterizes, and distributes human pluripotent stem cell (hPSC) lines.
+We perform a variety of hPSC-related applications for the stem cell community at SKI and beyond.
+We are a part of the Starr Foundation-funded Tri-Institutional Stem Cell Initiative that provides shared stem cell expertise and resources among Memorial Sloan Kettering, Weill-Cornell, and Rockefeller University.

-Additionally, we continually refine technologies for genetic manipulation, gene expression and analysis, and reprogramming to offer state-of-the-art services to the Tri-Institutional community.
+Additionally, we continually refine and adapt the newest technologies relevant to hPSC research including genetic manipulation, directed differentiation and reprogramming to offer state-of-the-art services to the Tri-Institutional community.